Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

    most of the general settings (e.g. activate the snow module etc.) which are related to
    `RunControl.nml <http://suews-docs.readthedocs.io/en/latest/input_files/RunControl/RunControl.html>`__.
 #.
-Use the Input folder: *C:/Users/your_user_name/AppData/Roaming/QGIS/QGIS3/ profiles/default/python/plugins/UMEP/suewsmodel/Input/*
+Use the Input folder: *C:/Users/your_user_name/AppData/Roaming/QGIS/QGIS3/ profiles/default/python/plugins/UMEP/suewsmodel/Input/*.
+The AppData folder might be hidden on your system.
+Then you need change the settings in your File explorer to also show hidden files and folders.
+On an iOS system this folder is located at: */Library/Applications/QGIS/QGIS3/profiles/default/ python/plugins/UMEP/suewsmodel/Input/*

 #.
 Create or enter an **Output directory** of your choice.
 #.
 From the **Input folder** - confirm the data are in there.